jared-hughes/codemirror-lang-j/README.md

 Remaining template steps:

- * Rewrite the grammar in `src/syntax.grammar` to cover your language.
-See the [Lezer system guide](https://lezer.codemirror.net/docs/guide/#writing-a-grammar) for information on this file format.

  * Adjust the metadata in `src/index.ts` to work with your new grammar.

  * Adjust the grammar tests in `test/cases.txt`.